 Plans for 2020-2021 School Year

-As a way to stay in close communication and partnership with Langley families, we will update this page periodically as we look ahead to the 2020-2021 school year.
+As a way to stay in close communication and partnership with Langley families, we will update this page periodically throughout the 2020-2021 school year.

 We recognize the complexity of reopening campus and are committed to the following key principles to guide us: